 Skip school or work place

-These are some symptoms that indicate that the person is addicted towards alcoholic abuse.
-If you observe any of these symptoms in your close ones, then it is your duty to take them to rehab centres at the earliest before the addiction becomes life threatening for them.
+These are some symptoms that indicate that the person is addicted to alcoholic abuse.
+If you observe any of these symptoms in your close ones, then it is your duty to take them to rehab centers at the earliest before the addiction becomes life threatening for them.
 There are different treatments for alcoholism including alcohol detoxification, medications and rehabilitation centres.
 Once the person has come out of the addiction, it is no guarantee that he would not stride the path all over again.
 These people need to be monitored closely, especially by their family members as a little stress may make them slip back to being their old selves.
 But it is not possible for you to keep 24 hour observation on them.
 This is where rehab centres come into the picture.

 The rehab centres work on a daily basis with people affected by addiction.
 Their main concern is to help people recover from their illness.